Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 \begin{theorem} The matrix $\BX = \BS\BS^{\top}$ with $\BS\in \Od(d)^{\otimes n}$ is a global optimal solution to~\eqref{def:sdp} if there exists a block-diagonal matrix $\BLambda\in\RR^{nd\times nd}$ such that

 Moreover, if $\BLambda - \BA$ is of rank $(n-1)d$, then $\BX$ is the unique global maximizer. \end{theorem}

 This optimality condition can be found in several places including~\cite[Proposition 5.1]{L20a} and~\cite[Theorem 7]{RCBL19}.
-The derivation of Theorem~\ref{thm:cvx} follows from the standard routine of duality theory in convex optimization.
-The first equation in~\eqref{cond:opt} seems relatively simple to achieve as we have seen that the fixed point of power iteration naturally satisfies this condition.
-The only difficulty is to take care of the solution ambiguity induced by a global group action.
+The derivation of Theorem~\ref{thm:cvx} follows from the standard routine of duality theory in convex optimization. {In fact, the block-diagonal matrix $\BLambda$ corresponds exactly to the dual variable in~\eqref{def:sdp}.} The first equation in~\eqref{cond:opt} seems relatively simple to achieve as we have seen that the fixed point of power iteration naturally satisfies this condition~\eqref{eq:fixed}.
 The more challenging part arises from achieving $\BLambda - \BA\succeq 0$ which reduces to finding a tight lower bound for the smallest eigenvalue of $\BLambda.$ We will prove that a tight lower bound of $\lambda_{\min}(\BLambda)$ can be obtained if the limiting point is inside $\mathcal{N}_{\eps}\cap\mathcal{N}_{\xi,\infty}.$ Before proceeding to the proof of Theorem~\ref{thm:optlimit}, we introduce two useful supporting facts.

 \begin{lemma} Suppose $\BW\in\RR^{nd\times nd}$ is a symmetric Gaussian random matrix, then

 with probability at least $1 - \exp(-nd/2).$ \end{lemma} This is a quite standard result in random matrix theory, which can be found in many places~\cite{BBS17,ZB18,V18}.